Aquind: Government loses bid to block cross-Channel electricity cable

 The UK government's decision to refuse permission for a £1.2bn electricity link between England and France has been overturned in the High Court.

-Aquind Ltd says it now plans to press ahead with laying cables through Portsmouth, Hampshire, to Normandy.
+Aquind Ltd wants to lay cables through Portsmouth, Hampshire, to Normandy.

 Last year's decision to block the scheme was made by then Business Secretary Kwasi Kwarteng.